-Name or title: Johnathan Williams, CEO Unit or office: The Accelerated Schools

-Address: 4000 S. Main Street, Los Angeles, CA 90037
+Name or title: Lenita Lugo, Director of Curriculum and Instruction Unit or office: The Accelerated Schools Address: 4000 S. Main Street, Los Angeles, CA 90037 Phone: 323-235-6343 E-mail address: Ilugo@accelerated.org

-Phone: 323-235-6343

-E-mail address: jwilliams@accelerated.org

 The above, responsible for compliance and investigations, is knowledgeable about the laws and programs assigned to investigate.